Home / State Benefits / Missouri

 Missouri Veterans Benefits

-Beyond your federal VA disability compensation, Missouri offers its own benefits for veterans — property tax, education, vehicle.
+Beyond your federal VA disability compensation, Missouri offers its own benefits for veterans — property tax, income tax, education, employment, vehicle, recreation, other, veterans home.
 Here's what Missouri veterans can claim, who qualifies, and how to apply.

 Not sure what your rating qualifies you for?
 Check your combined rating →